henryejemuta/laravel-megasubplug/README.md

 [![License](https://poser.pugx.org/henryejemuta/laravel-megasupplug/license)](https://packagist.org/packages/henryejemuta/laravel-megasupplug)
 [![Quality Score](https://img.shields.io/scrutinizer/g/henryejemuta/laravel-megasupplug.svg?style=flat-square)](https://scrutinizer-ci.com/g/henryejemuta/laravel-megasupplug)

-## What is MegaSup
+## What is MegaSubPlug
-The MegaSup API allows you to integrate all virtual top-up and bills payment services available on the MegaSup platform with your application (websites, desktop apps & mobile apps).
-You can also start your own VTU business by integrating this API and resell MegaSup services in Nigeria.
+The MegaSubPlug API allows you to integrate all virtual top-up and bills payment services available on the MegaSubPlug platform with your application (websites, desktop apps & mobile apps).
+You can also start your own VTU business by integrating this API and resell MegaSubPlug services in Nigeria.

-## What is Laravel MegaSup
+## What is Laravel MegaSubPlug
-Laravel MegaSup is a laravel package to seamlessly integrate MegaSup api within your laravel application.
+Laravel MegaSubPlug is a laravel package to seamlessly integrate MegaSubPlug api within your laravel application.

-Create a MegaSup Account [Sign Up](https://megasubplug.com/Register/).
+Create a MegaSubPlug Account [Sign Up](https://megasubplug.com/Register/).

 Look up MegaSubPlug API Documentation [API Documentation](./mega-sub-plug-apidocs.pdf).
 The Updated Mega-Sub Api Documentation is now part of the repository, as there seems to be broken links finding it on their dashboard